amis-erc20/amisdex/help/depositing-tokens-and-selling-using-myetherwallet.md

 Choosing "Maker Only" means that our order will be cancelled if it would immediately get matched (as might happen if our price turned out to be too generous).
 It's also a bit cheaper in terms of gas.
 Full details of terms and order statuses are covered in our [Trading Rules](../../trading-rules).

-When we click 'Place Sell Order', UbiTok.io will tell you what transaction you need to make via MyEtherWallet's "Send Ether and Tokens" page - you'll need to copy-and-paste the details (address, amount, gas and data) into MyEtherWallet, then hit Generate and Send Transaction.
+When we click 'Place Sell Order', KIWI Exchange will tell you what transaction you need to make via MyEtherWallet's "Send Ether and Tokens" page - you'll need to copy-and-paste the details (address, amount, gas and data) into MyEtherWallet, then hit Generate and Send Transaction.

 Eventually, after the transaction is complete, we should see:
  - our OMG balance go down to 0 since they're all tied up in our open order;